SquareScreamYT/conlangs/toporic.md

 1.SG.NOM eat.PRS apple.ACC.SG fork.INS.SG
 "I eat an apple with a fork"

 **Toporic also has 3 grammatical numbers for nouns: Singular, Dual and Plural.
+Uncountable nouns are marked as plural.
 Example:**

 | Case/Number  | Singular | Dual | Plural |
 |--------------|----------|------|--------|